-6.1 Other Benefits and Contextual Considerations
+5.1 Other Benefits and Contextual Considerations

 Our reviews seek to provide information on other benefits offered by the intervention to the individual patient, caregivers, the delivery system, other patients, or the public that would not have been considered as part of the evidence on comparative clinical effectiveness.
-These elements are listed in the table below.
+These general elements are listed in the table below, and details about the considerations that are relevant for the comparison of tisagenlecleucel to clofarabine in patients with pediatric ALL and axicabtagene ciloleucel to SCHOLAR-1 chemotherapy regimens in patients with B-cell NHL are provided in the subsequent text.

-Table 6.1.
-Potential Other Benefits or Contextual Considerations
+Table 5.1.
+Potential Other Benefits or Contextual Considerations (Not Specific to Any Disease or Therapy)